 3. 121 Spanish Is a well-organized site, with video as well as grammar activities.

 4. Señor Jordan A Spanish teacher, Señor Jordan has a series of YouTube videos explaining various Spanish structures, with some songs as well.
+Since I don’t do much grammar in class, this is a great online Spanish resource that my students can do at home.
 He also now teaches using comprehensible input, and is beginning to create storytelling videos that teach grammar as a pop-up.
 Here’s an example: